 Loan Entrance/Exit Interviews: All students must receive entrance counseling before the first loan disbursement and exit counseling prior to graduating, transferring or withdrawing from the University.
-Counseling sessions are administered by loan officers at the University
+Counseling sessions are conducted by Financial Aid staff.

 Satisfactory Academic Progress Policy for Continued Financial Aid Eligibility